 2 - Dried Mushrooms Powder

-Why does it rock as a substitute?
-Because it’s easy to use and brings a savory kick to everything from soups to scrambled eggs.
+Because it's easy to use and brings a savory kick to everything from soups to scrambled eggs, and for mushroom swaps like portobello see portobello alternatives for flavor.

 3 - White Miso Paste

-White miso paste is your go-to when you’re out of nutritional yeast.
+White miso paste is your go-to when you're out of nutritional yeast (a fermented soybean paste made with rice koji).
 This paste has a mild, slightly sweet flavor that adds a cheesy richness to your dishes.

 Why's it so good?
 It brings a depth of flavor that's hard to beat, making it a fantastic sub in recipes needing that umami kick.

-For swapping, use a teaspoon of white miso paste for every tablespoon of nutritional yeast.
-Remember, it’s a bit stronger, so less is more here.
+For swapping, use a teaspoon of white miso paste for every tablespoon of nutritional yeast, and it can also stand in for dairy options; see white American cheese alternatives for cooking.

 Mix it into soups, sauces, or wherever you need a flavor boost.
 White miso paste is easy to use and can seriously up your kitchen game without nutritional yeast.